Our Services

 Helpful Resources

-Lemon water can support hydration, vitamin C intake, and digestion but it does not detox your body or meaningfully change blood pH since your liver and kidneys naturally manage waste removal and pH balance.
+Lemon water offers real benefits: it supports hydration, provides vitamin C, and may aid digestion.
+However, it does not "detox" your body or significantly alter blood pH—your liver and kidneys already regulate waste removal and pH balance naturally.

 Lemon water has become a go-to morning ritual and is often touted as a "detox" drink.
 You'll see countless social media posts claiming that drinking lemon water: